 The GED Mathematics sub-exam is 115 minutes long and consists of two parts.
-On the first part, the use of a calculator is not allowed.
+In the first part, the use of a calculator is not allowed.
 This first section includes five questions.
-In the second part, test-takers are allowed to use a calculator but it can only be the Texas Instruments TI-30XS to answer the remaining questions in part two.
+In the second part, test-takers are allowed to use a calculator, but it can only be the Texas Instruments TI-30XS to answer the remaining questions in part two.

 The GED Mat sub-exam comes with questions in various formats, including drop-down, multiple-choice, and a number of technology-enhanced question types.
-Test-takers can use a hand-held calculator but there’s also an on-screen version available that works identical to the hand-held device.
+Test-takers can use a hand-held calculator, but there’s also an on-screen version available that works identically to the hand-held device.
 Students that take the GED exam online can only use the on-screen calculator.

 What’s on the GED Science subtest